LozenChen/CelesteTAS-EverestInterop/Docs/Commands.md

   # Ensure that you are currently in the chapter 2
   Assert EndWith 2-OldSite {Session.Area.SID}
   ```
+### RequireDependency
+- `RequireDependency, StrawberryJam2021, 1.0.9`
+- Check if the dependency is loaded.
+If not, the game will goto the mod options menu.

 ### StunPause and EndStunPause
 - ```